andrew-hossack/dash-tools/docs/source/getting started.rst

 Learn More
 ----------

-Check out the :doc:`Features <features/index>` page for more in-depth usage examples.
+Check out the :doc:`Commands <commands/index>` page for more in-depth usage examples.